JoeyStrandnes/Applied-IoT-1DT305/README.md

 ###### 1: Use the flash tool update to the latest firmware for the LOP4.
 This is done by running the program Firmware upgrader and following the simple instructions in the program.
 Make sure to select LoRa region as "EU868".

-###### 2: Install Atom, press "ctrl+," (control key and comma key at the same time) and press the "package" button on the left side of the screen.
+###### 2: Install Atom, press "ctrl+," (press control key and comma key simultaneously) and press the "package" button on the left side of the screen.
 Type Pymkr in the search bar, wait for the Pymkr plugin to show up, make sure that it is released by Pycom (says creator name next to the logo).
-Press install and you should be set!
+Press install and you should be all set!

-###### 3: Download the project files from this GitHub repository by ether pressing download on the GitHub page or by using the "Clone" command.
+###### 3: Download the project files from this GitHub repository by either pressing download on the GitHub page or by using the "Clone" command.

 ###### 4: Open Atom and press "ctrl+shift+A" (Add project folder) and navigate to the folder were you downloaded this project.
 Select the folder "Software"